 Breast Cancer is a disease in which malignant (cancer) cells are detected in the tissues of the breast.
 These cells usually arise from the ducts or the lobules in the breast.
 These cancer cells can then spread within the tissue or organ and to other parts of the body.

-Breast Cancer is the second leading cause of death in women today.
-In Singapore almost every 1 in 16 women will be diagnosed with breast cancer in her lifetime.
-Chinese women have a higher risk compared to Malay or Indian by about 10-20%.
+Breast cancer is the most commonly occurring cancer in women and the second most common cancer overall.
 The highest incidence is in the 55 – 59 years age group.
 The risk of breast cancer increases with age.
 The good news is that more women are surviving the disease as a result of earlier detection and improved treatment.

 What Is Biopsy?